SpringBoard03/Unified-Military-Analytics-and-Comparison--Group-1/Milestone 02/README.md

 ### 📌 Overview

-Milestone 2 focuses on **transforming the cleaned military dataset into an analytics-ready dataset** by creating meaningful **Key Performance Indicators (KPIs)** and enriching the data with additional contextual information.
+Milestone 2 transforms the cleaned dataset into an **analytics-ready dataset** by generating key **KPIs** and enriching it with contextual metadata.

-The goal of this stage is to move from **raw numerical metrics** to **interpretable analytical indicators** that allow deeper comparison between countries.
-These KPIs help highlight patterns such as military efficiency, economic commitment to defense, and relative military strength.

-The output of this milestone is a **structured dataset optimized for visualization tools like Tableau or Power BI**, enabling the development of interactive dashboards in the next milestone.
+This stage converts raw metrics into **meaningful insights** for comparing military strength, efficiency, and defense investment across countries, preparing the data for dashboard development.

 ---